xubingyue/avocadodb/Documentation/Books/Manual/Troubleshooting/DatafileDebugger.md

 If you answer **Y**, the corrupted entry will be removed.

 If you see a corruption in a datafile (and not a journal), then something is terribly wrong.
-These files are immutable and never changed by ArangoDB.
+These files are immutable and never changed by AvocadoDB.
 A corruption in such file is an indication of a hard-disk failure.